prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

 5. Notice that the two **Sales** table fields are decorated with the sigma symbol (∑).

-    *The sigma symbol indicates that the fields will automatically summarize by using aggregation functions like sum, count, average, or others.*
+    >**Note**: The sigma symbol indicates that the fields will automatically summarize by using aggregation functions like sum, count, average, or others.

-    *However, when calculation groups are added to a model, this automatic behavior must be disabled.
+    >**Note**: However, when calculation groups are added to a model, this automatic behavior must be disabled.
 That means that summarization can only be achieved by measures, which are defined by using Data Analysis Expressions (DAX) formulas.
-In the next task, you will add measures to the model.*
+In the next task, you will add measures to the model.

 ### Create measures